gabotechs/dep-tree/README.md

 ### Entropy visualization

-Choose the file that will act as the root of the dependency tree (for example `src/index.ts`), and run:
+Choose the file that will act as the root of the dependency graph (for example `src/index.ts`), and run:

 ```shell
 dep-tree entropy src/index.ts
 ```

 It will open a browser window and will render your file dependency graph.
-You will see a lot of spheres and lines connecting them.
+You will see a lot of spheres and lines between them.
 Each sphere is a file in your code base, and each line indicates a dependency between two files.

 The spheres will be placed mimicking some attraction/repulsion forces, that way parts of your code